MrJuantastic/JuanAvalos/content/posts/2020-01-happily-ever-avalos-and-2020-visions.md

 ---
 *Fish and I are sitting at the dining room table.
 Rain falls heavily outside.
 The energy inside the room is tense.
 Fish is on the verge of crying.*

-<span style="color:darkblue">Fish</span>: I honestly did not believe it as going to be this hard.
+<span style="color:darkblue">Fish</span>: I honestly did not believe it was going to be this hard.

 <span style="color:darkorange">Me</span>: We talked about this.
 It is not like it came out of nowhere.